Azure/AML-Kubernetes/docs/ASH/notebooks/README.md

   Image classification with PyTorch.
 The estimated run time for the notebook is 30 minutes for one epoch of training.

-* [Distributed Tensorflow 2 with MultiWorkerMirroredStrategy](distributed-cifar10/distributed-tf2-cifar10.ipynb) (Image Classification, Aprox.
+* [Distributed Image Classification with Tensorflow](distributed-cifar10/distributed-tf2-cifar10.ipynb) (Image Classification, Aprox.
 30 Minutes/Epoch)

   Image classification with TensorFlow, Estimated run time for the notebook is 30 minutes for one epoch of training.